Illinois schools struggle to fill teaching vacancies. 1 district hires international teachers to meet the needs – KION546

 “I’m worried though.
 And as I look at my own staff and see a population that is getting near retirement,” he said.
 “It’s a challenge.”

-If his current opening is still vacant by the start of the school year, Wrobleski said some teachers on staff will have to teach five classes instead of six.
+If his current opening is still vacant by the start of the school year, Wrobleski said some teachers on staff will have to teach six classes instead of five.
 That creates another challenge: teachers doing more with less.

 The-CNN-Wire